 - filing a corporate annual return with the Alberta Corporate Registry (not to be confused with the corporation’s tax return);

 - filing notices regarding any changes of shareholders and directors of the corporation;

 - preparing annual shareholder resolutions as required by law;

 - making updates to the corporation’s minute book.

 Failure to comply with these requirements can lead to legal issues for the corporation, including having the corporation struck from the Corporate Registry (meaning it no longer exists).

 Unfortunately, these services are not included with most do-it-yourself incorporations.
 Some are not offered at all, and others could cost you as much as an additional $750 to complete.

 We believe that if you’re taking the time to incorporate a company, you probably want to keep it around.
-That’s why we include 1 year of annual maintenance services with our All In incorporation package which includes all of the above services.
+That’s why we include 1 year of annual maintenance services with our Premium and All In incorporation packages which include all of the above services.
 This brings the true cost to incorporate using our website down significantly.
 After 1 year, you can choose to continue receiving these services for a small fee.

 Unfortunately, these services are not included with most do-it-yourself incorporation packages.